Arty123/stock-task/README.md

 UTF-8 characters.
 And so I converted them into ASCII and got '?' symbol, then I inserted them into DB.

 A added unique index on productCode field in database, but my script always search existing item in database and get it for updating.
-If it doesn't exist, my script creates create new Product entity and insert it into DB.
+If it doesn't exist, my script creates new Product and insert it into DB.